keploy/docs/docs/devtools/web-ui.md

 Make sure you're using **Node version 14.x.x**

 ### 1. Start the Keploy Server
-There's a separate [docker-compose](docker-compose-dev.yaml) file which helps which exposes the mongo server and also builds the dockerfile from local code.
+There's a separate docker-compose `docker-compose-dev.yaml` file which helps which exposes the mongo server and also builds the dockerfile from local code.
 The `build` flag ensures that the binary is built again to reflect the latest code changes.
-There's also [docker-compose-debug.yaml](docker-compose-debug.yaml) which can help remote debugging the go server on port 4000.
+There's also docker-compose-debug.yaml `docker-compose-debug.yaml` which can help remote debugging the go server on port 4000.
 ```shell
 git clone https://github.com/keploy/keploy.git && cd keploy
 docker-compose -f docker-compose-dev.yaml up --build